claytonpeters/scripts/postfix/README.md

 The configuration for both of these milters is contained within the Perl.
 This does need to change to be in a config file instead.

-These scripts are in use in a production environment, and currently have one known caveat (which is a bug which needs fixing - see issues).
+These scripts are in use in a medium-scale production environment (and have been for about10 months) and haven't hit any issues so far!
+One point to note is that is collating all the SQLite databases into a single database from postfix-log-milter, you'll need to make a joint primary key of id and hostname, as Postfix queue IDs can be duplicated across multiple hosts!

 postfix-log-milter.pl
 - Perhaps a bit of a misuse of a milter, this logs messages to a database once